Virgin Galactic completes final test flight before launching paying customers to space

 After Branson’s trip, the Federal Aviation Administration grounded flights as it investigated a problem that caused the rocket ship to veer off course during its descent back to its runway in the New Mexico desert.
 Virgin Galactic insisted at the time that Branson and others were never in any danger.

 The company made changes to its carrier airplane and the spaceplane.
-The delay was nearly twice as long as expected, partly due to supply chain issues and labor shortages.
+The delay was nearly twice as long as expected, partly because of supply chain issues and labor shortages.

+Branson joined a group of customers who watched Thursday’s flight from Spaceport America.

+Huie, a senior manager with Virgin Galactic’s flight sciences engineering team, said the company is ready for commercial service and will be expanding its fleet over the coming years.